 First, you must see each byte in its binary representation.
 Here the example is symetric but you would usually read from right to left.
 Each pixel value of the row is represented by the aligned column of those 4 bytes.
-As an example for first pixel of the row, you read bitplane 1, 2, 3 and 4 which are 0, 0, 0, 0.
+As an example for first pixel of the row, you read bitplane 1, 2, 3 and 4 of column of bit 0 which are 0, 0, 0, 0.
 You color ID is therefore 0000, i.e. palette ID 0.